dujanhung/evtsbx-api-doc/restriction/sign_block.md

 ## exposed profanity

-unwanted bad words may be exposed to players as is, which would breaks local law enforcements.
+unwanted bad words may be exposed to players as is.

 ## malicious URLs